John F. Kennedy International Airport: Separate terminals

 Pan American World Airways opened the Worldport (later Terminal 3) in 1960, designed by Tippetts-Abbett-McCarthy-Stratton.
 It featured a large, elliptical roof suspended by 32 sets of radial posts and cables; the roof extended 114 ft beyond the base of the terminal to cover the passenger loading area.
 It was one of the first airline terminals in the world to feature jetways that connected to the terminal and that could be moved to provide an easy walkway for passengers from the terminal to a docked aircraft.
-Jetways replaced the need to have to board the plane outside via airstairs which descend from an aircraft, truck-mounted mobile stairs, or wheeled stairs.
+Jetways replaced the need to have to board the plane outside via airstairs that descend from an aircraft, truck-mounted mobile stairs, or wheeled stairs.
 The Worldport was demolished in 2013.

 Trans World Airlines opened the TWA Flight Center in 1962, designed by Eero Saarinen with a distinctive winged-bird shape.
 With the demise of TWA in 2001, the terminal remained vacant until 2005 when JetBlue and the Port Authority of New York and New Jersey (PANYNJ) financed the construction of a new 26-gate terminal partly encircling the Saarinen building.
-Called Terminal 5 (Now T5), the new terminal opened October 22, 2008.
+Called Terminal 5 (Now T5), the new terminal opened on October 22, 2008.
 T5 is connected to the Saarinen central building through the original passenger departure-arrival tubes that connected the building to the outlying gates.
 The original Saarinen terminal, also known as the head house, has since been converted into the TWA Hotel.

-Northwest Airlines, Braniff International Airways, and Northeast Airlines opened a joint terminal in November 1962 (later Terminal 2).
+Northwest Orient, Braniff International Airways, and Northeast Airlines opened a joint terminal in November 1962 (later Terminal 2).
+It was demolished in 2023 to make way for a new Terminal 1.

 National Airlines opened the Sundrome (later Terminal 6) in 1969.
 The terminal was designed by I.M.Pei.
 It was unique for its use of all-glass mullions dividing the window sections, unprecedented at the time.
-In 2001, United Airlines planned to redevelop this terminal and the TWA Flight Center as a new United terminal.
+On October 30, 2000, United Airlines and the Port Authority of New York and New Jersey announced plans to redevelop this terminal and the TWA Flight Center as a new United terminal.
 Terminal 6 was used by JetBlue from 2001 until JetBlue moved to Terminal 5 in 2008.
-The Sundrome was demolished in 2011.
+The Sundrome was demolished in October 2011 to make room for additional gates at JetBlue's Terminal 5.